Table of Contents Hide

 For smaller organizations, the content manager may be responsible for writing, editing, and publishing all of the content.

-For larger organizations along with a marketing team, the content manager acts as the central figure in charge of organizing all the content and keeping others adherent to deadlines.
+For larger organizations, along with a marketing team, the content manager acts as the central figure in charge of organizing all the content and keeping others adherent to deadlines.

 #2.
 They Work closely with Sales and Leadership

 The content manager is only successful if they’re able to bridge the gap between the marketing department and other departments in the organization.
-This is especially true of having a close working relationship with the sales team.
+This is especially true when having a close working relationship with the sales team.

 3. Write & Edit Blog Articles

-Writing and editing of content is another important content manager job description.
+Writing and editing content is another important content manager job description.
 In fact, it is the strongest skill set a content manager should have.
 Even if you have multiple writers for your website, the content manager often produces a lot of the blog content themselves.

 Content managers spend a large chunk of their time researching, writing, and editing high-quality blog articles that address the most important questions your prospects are asking.